kyleliangus/kyleliangus.github.io/docs/past.md

 Education
 =========

-+ **2019-Present** Software Engineering Ph.D. in the Institute of Software Research at Carnegie Mellon University
++ **2019-Present** Software Engineering Ph.D. in the Software and Societal Systems Department at Carnegie Mellon University
 + **2015-2019** UCLA B.S. in Computer Science and Engineering
 + **2015-2019** UCLA B.S. in Mathematics of Computation